 As noted by the defense attorney in his interview with the Salem News, this case calls into question the fairness of certain aspects of the Massachusetts drug laws.
 Al-Nabulsi was just 17 at the time that he committed this crime.
 The person to whom he sold was 15 years old and also a student at the same high school.
 The quantity was small.
 The substance, while illegal is perhaps the most benign controlled substances.
 Al-Nabulsi now has a felony conviction and no high school degree.
 Prior to this incident his life appeared to by quite promising.
 Felony convictions however cannot be sealed for at least 15 years in Massachusetts.

 Criminal convictions and the record that follows can have devastating consequences on an individual.
 The defendant in this case will be 33 years old before his felony conviction can be sealed.
 Understanding your rights and options is critical.
 Before you plead guilty make sure you have consulted a lawyer.
 If you have already pleaded guilty you still have certain rights that you can exercise to improve your situation.
-The Law Offices of Stephen Neyman, P.C. has succeeded in sealing records and getting criminal convictions vacated.
+Law Offices of Stephen Neyman Criminal Lawyers has succeeded in sealing records and getting criminal convictions vacated.
 Contact us now to discuss your case.

 Related Web Resources: